Grand Prix du livre de Montréal

 The jury members represent various publishing sectors and Montréal’s contemporary intellectual and literary currents.
 The jury is chaired by a cultural figure appointed to a three-year term by Montréal’s Service de la Culture.
 The jury chair does not have a vote.

 In addition to the chairperson, the city selects the jury members.
 One-third of the jury is renewed annually.
 Members may not sit on the jury for more than three consecutive years or more than five times in any 10-year period.
-Gender equity and diversity goals are determined and prioritized when the jury is renewed.
+Gender equity and diversity goals are prioritized when the jury is renewed.

 Jury members pledge not to sit on the board of directors, executive committee, review board or editorial committee of any publisher.
 In addition, they may not be Montréal public servants.